cpinitiative/usaco-guide/content/1_Intro/Getting_Started.md

 ## Choosing a Language

-If you're in Bronze, **don't worry about the language!** If you already know a language, just use it.
+The most popular languages that USACO supports are C++11, Java, and Python 3.
 In general, we recommend the following:

-- For Bronze contestants, any of C++/Java/Python will do.
+ - If you already know one of these languages, just use it.
    - If you know multiple languages, we recommend you pick C++ over Java, and Java over Python.
+ - For Bronze, any language will do.
-- For Silver, Gold, and Platinum, we recommend C++/Java.
+ - For Silver, Gold, and Platinum, Python is not recommended.
-  - If you know multiple languages, we recommend you pick C++ over Java.

-A majority of high level contestants use C++ and Java.
-Between those, C++ is more popular.
-Keep in mind that it's easy to switch languages down the road!
+Keep in mind that it's easy to switch languages down the road.
 Don't get caught up on which language to choose.
 Just pick the one you feel most comfortable with!

 ### Language References